Braundo/kubernetes-guide/docs/security.md

 ```

 <h3>Service Accounts</h3>

 Service Accounts provide identities for Pods and controllers, enabling secure intra-cluster communication.
-Unlike user accounts, which are meant for human users, service accounts are intended for processes that run in pods.
+Unlike user accounts, which are meant for human users, service accounts are intended for processes that run in Pods.

-- **Creation**: Service accounts can be created manually using YAML configuration files, or they can be automatically generated when a namespace is created.

-- **Usage**: When a pod is assigned a service account, Kubernetes automatically mounts a token inside the pod, which the pod can use to authenticate to the API server and other services within the cluster.

-- **Default Service Account**: Each namespace has a default service account, which is automatically used by pods that do not specify a service account.

-- **Permissions**: Permissions for service accounts are managed through Role-Based Access Control (RBAC).
-Administrators can create roles and role bindings to grant specific permissions to service accounts.

-Example ServiceAccount:
+**Example ServiceAccount:**
 ```yaml
 apiVersion: v1
 kind: ServiceAccount